France–Italy relations: Impact of Emperor Napoleon I

 Emperor Napoleon I ruled most of Italy (excluding Sicily and Sardinia), from 1796 to 1814.
 He introduced a number of major reforms that permanently altered the political and legal systems of the multiple small countries on the Italian peninsula, and helped inspire Italian nationalism and a demand for unification.
 The feudal laws were repealed, and the administration became a matter of expertise rather than corruption and patronage.
 The aristocracy lost its monopoly over the government, which opened up new opportunities to the middle class.
 Most church land was sold off.
 The Congress of Vienna (1814) reversed some of these provisions, but it failed to eliminate the revolutionary spirit introduced by Napoleon.
 Many secret societies were formed to transform and unify Italy; anticlericalism was an important new element, challenging the Pope's rule over central Italy, and the Catholic Church's major role throughout the peninsula.
 These ideas of liberty led to the "Risorgimento" which carried implications of unification, modernization and moral reform.

+Post-Congress of Vienna

+In 1820-1821, the Kingdom of Sardinia, which had recently forced King Victor Emmanuel I to abdicate, sought to establish a constitutional monarchy.
+However, the Holy Alliance intervened, sending an army to crush the revolution involved revolt by the Muratists, loyal to former King Joachim Murat in Naples.
+The King of Sardinia also called for Austrian intervention, but the Carbonari revolts collapsed, and their leaders fled into exile.
+The Britain attended the Congress of Laibach but took a more cautious stance and while the France, under the restored Bourbon monarchy of Louis XVIII, supported the general objective of suppressing revolutionary unrest to safeguard the monarchy but avoided direct military involvement, partly due to domestic political sensitivities and recent revolutionary memories decision.